-Starting in 2020 all Year 10 boys will complete the Duke of Edinburgh Bronze award.
+From the start of the year, all Year 10 boys will complete the Duke of Edinburgh Bronze award.
 Boys are given the opportunity to get their silver and gold awards in Yr11-13.
 Community service is strongly emphasised in this programme.